-New Mexico has its own overtime laws in addition to federal FLSA requirements.
+New Mexico layers its own overtime rules on top of the federal FLSA baseline.

 $12.00